pedsarg/PAMModule-TOTP/Readme.md

 ## Explanation of Codes

-### createUser: User creation and random key generation
+### createUser.c: User creation and random key generation

 The createUser function is responsible for creating a user on Linux with a username and password.
 It also generates a 16-character random key using the following code snippet: